vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 There are two ways that the active article can switch:
 * The 10 second timer expires.
-* A viewer taps one of the news articles.
+* A user taps one of the news articles.

-We set the variable `VarS_Selected_ID` to the `ID` of the new active article (the next one in the list, or the one a viewer tapped). the data flow to filter the news lines to the selected one is triggered.
+We set the variable `VarS_Selected_ID` to the `ID` of the new active article (the next one in the list, or the one a user tapped). the data flow to filter the news lines to the selected one is triggered.

 ![image](/assets/2025-06-29/130.png)